-The event, “St Augustine Colonial Night Watch”, is held the first weekend in December.
-Check our calendar for specific dates.
+The event, “St Augustine Colonial Night Watch”, will be held December 4th. .
 Night Watch activities are scheduled in various locations in the City of St. Augustine.
-Limited period camping will be available on a first come first serve basis in the Colonial Quarter, Arrivas Yard and in the Riberia Yard (Dutch Colony) on St. George Street.
+Limited period camping will be available on a first come first serve basis in the Colonial Quarter and the Arrivas Yard on St. George Street.
 Set-up will start on Thursday evening after 5 pm and on Friday at 8 am.
-The Enemy at the Gates program will occur Friday at 6:00 pm.
-Saturday events will center on the Castillo de San Marcos and continue through the completion of the torchlight parade that evening.
 We require that you help us maintain authenticity throughout the event.
+(THERE WILL BE NO ACTIVITIES ON THE CASTILLO GROUNDS IN 2021)

 Saint Augustine Spanish Garrison